navi2311/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/Good floorplan vs bad floorplan and introduction to library cells/readme.md

   ![Simple Netlist Example](https://github.com/navi2311/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/134842758/aacdf7d4-4d68-405a-a5bf-be3217566d0f)

-- When defining core dimensions, we focus on the components' dimensions and ignore wiring at this stage.
+- When defining core dimensions, we focus on the components' dimensions and initially ignore wiring.
 - Using information from standard library cells, we obtain the length and width of each component required for the netlist, which we use to convert into physical dimensions (e.g., boxes like squares or rectangles).

   ![Component Dimensions](https://github.com/navi2311/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/134842758/4d78174c-13d7-4882-ab33-6dff43f7e0b1)

-- We will now remove the wires and club them into a single plate.
+- We then remove the wires and club the components into a single plate.

   ![Clubbed Components](https://github.com/navi2311/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/134842758/a60194d7-f2f8-4896-bb01-488319815af1)